Big-Spieg/Weather-Balloon/README.md

 ### Data Collection
 Connect the data wires of the sensors to A0-A-3.
 Install this code on the Arduino (make sure to sync RTC for accurate results).
+Data collection rate is 5000ms.

 ### Cleanup